ticsea/A-THIED-HAND/README.md

 <details>
 <summary>EN</summary>
  QuickPickMe
-  --Optimize the lazy experience and free the brain
+  --Optimize the lazy experience,automatically trasfer Treasure Chest Rewards.

 #### **🔹 Product Positioning**
-QuickPick is a mod focused on **enhancing the exploration experience**, QuickPick streamlines your Minecraft gameplay by reducing the hassle of manually transferring items between containers and your inventory.
-Whenever you open any container, the mod scans for items that match what you already carry and quickly moves them into your inventory.
-This saves you time and keeps your items organized, so you can focus more on adventuring and fighting.
+QuickPick is a mod focused on **enhancing the exploration experience**, When players explore, they often face a large number of treasure chest rewards.
+Screening and collecting them one by one is too exhausting and physically taxing.
+This mod was born from this.

 #### **🔹 Core Features**
 - **Optimize Treasure Chest Exploration**: When opening a chest, items already present in your inventory will be automatically transferred.